rerun/rerun/modules/stubbs/README.md

 The `add-command `module will generate a boilerplate script you can edit.

+	Wrote command test: /Users/alexh/.rerun/modules/freddy/commands/dance/test.sh
-    Wrote command handler: /Users/alexh/.rerun/modules/freddy/commands/dance/default.sh
+	Wrote command script: /Users/alexh/.rerun/modules/freddy/commands/dance/default.sh

-Of course, stubb doesn't write the implementation for you, merely a stub.
+Of course, stubbs doesn't write the implementation for you, merely a stub.

 See the "Command implementation" section below to learn about the `default.sh` script.

+See the "Testing" section below to learn about the `test.sh` script.

 ### add-option